Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	- clients have to be controlled, regarding their number (maximum number of clients at a time) and their behaviour (flow control to avoid denial of service)

-	- there should be a way of propagating and synchronizing resources (ex: media content) between the server baseline versions and each client
+	- there should be a way of propagating and synchronizing resources (ex: media content) between the server baseline versions and each client, as client-side deprecated or incomplete versions have to be updated to match the server ones

-	- clients can be heterogeneous, from the debug clients (written in Erlang) to the end-user ones (written in C++, OpenGL, etc., and using notably OSDL)
+	- clients can be heterogeneous, from the debug clients (written in Erlang) to the end-user ones (written in C++, OpenGL, etc., and using notably `OSDL <http://osdl.sourceforge.net>`_)

 Interesting properties would be: